AdityaYadavalli1/AdityaYadavalli1.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am a Speech/NLP Engineer at Karya.
 Here, I work on data processing pipelines, quality estimation of crowdsourced datasets, and building assistive tools for crowdsource workers.

+I am also a visiting researcher at Case Western Reserve University (CWRU), where I collaborate with [Prof. Vera Tobin](https://veratobin.org).
+Here, I work on evaluating NLP models trained on Child Directed Speech (CDS) and am looking to establish common mistakes that humans and NLP models make when acquiring a new language.

+In my free time, I volunteer at [Masakhane](https://www.masakhane.io) -- a group dedicated to work on improving NLP models for Africa.
+Along with the rest in the group, I explore how current NLP models exhibit bias when they encounter African languages and accents and how we can mitigate this bias.

 Previously, I was a dual degree student at [IIIT Hyderabad](https://www.iiit.ac.in), where I pursued B.Tech.
 (Hons) in Computer Science & M.S. by Research in Computational Linguistics.
 For my M.S. thesis, I explored how closely related languages can be used to improve the performance of low-resource languages at Speech Processing Lab (SPL) with [Prof. Anil Kumar Vuppala](https://www.iiit.ac.in/people/faculty/anilvuppala/).